dakshu04/otp-functionality/README.md

+# Interview Question
+Otp Functionality of moving cursor to next input when number is filled and going backward clearing the previous when backspace is clicked.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.